Kometa-Team/Kometa/docs/index.md

 ## Discord Support Server
 Before posting on GitHub about an enhancement, error, or configuration question please visit the [Plex Meta Manager Discord Server](https://discord.gg/NfH6mGFuAB). we have a dedicated support thread system so that your query can be dealt with efficiently by our team and community.

+## Feature Requests
+If you have an idea for how to enhance Plex Meta Manager or just want to vote on what should be added next please visit the [Feature Request](https://features.metamanager.wiki/features) Page.

-## Feature Requests, Errors, and Configuration Questions
+## Errors and Configuration Questions
 If you are unable to use the [Plex Meta Manager Discord Server](https://discord.gg/NfH6mGFuAB), please follow this guidance:
-* If you have an idea for how to enhance Plex Meta Manager please open a new [Feature Request](https://github.com/meisnate12/Plex-Meta-Manager/issues/new?assignees=meisnate12&labels=status%3Anot-yet-viewed%2C+enhancement&template=feature_request.md&title=Feature+Request%3A+).
 * If you're getting an Error please update to the latest version and then open a [Bug Report](https://github.com/meisnate12/Plex-Meta-Manager/issues/new?assignees=meisnate12&labels=status%3Anot-yet-viewed%2C+bug&template=bug_report.md&title=Bug%3A+) if the error persists.
 * If you see a mistake/typo with the [Plex Meta Manager Wiki](https://metamanager.wiki/) or have an idea of how we can improve it please open a [Wiki Request](https://github.com/meisnate12/Plex-Meta-Manager/issues/new?assignees=meisnate12&labels=status%3Anot-yet-viewed%2C+documentation&template=3.docs_request.yml&title=%5BDocs%5D%3A+)
 * If you have a metadata configuration query please post in the [Discussions](https://github.com/meisnate12/Plex-Meta-Manager/discussions).